seamuslowry/hundred-and-ten/README.md

 ### Dealer

 For each round, one player is considered the dealer.
 In an over-the-table game, this player would be responsible for shuffling the deck and dealing out the cards.
 With this package, that is all handled.
-However, the dealer still retains some additional privileges that go along with the role.
+However, the dealer still retains some additional privileges that go along with the role:

 1. Bidding begins to the left of the dealer.
-This means that the dealer will be the last to place a bid and can make their decision with the context of other players' bids.
+This means that the dealer is always the last to place a bid and can make their decision with the context of other players' bids.

 2. Normally, to steal a bid, players must bid _above_ the current amount.
 The dealer, however, can steal a bid for the current amount.